sava-software/ravina/solana/README.md

 Scoring a table represents how my indexable accounts from the query exist in the table.

-* **cacheDirectory**: Binary files of lookup tables with be stored here.
-This allows the server to bootstrap more quickly.
+* **cacheDirectory**: Binary files of lookup tables will be stored here.
+This allows the server to bootstrap within a couple of seconds (local ssd).
-* **remoteLoad**: parameters relevant to loading tables from remote RPC nodes.
+* **remoteLoad**: Parameters relevant to loading tables from remote RPC nodes.
     * minUniqueAccountsPerTable
-    * minTableEfficiency: uniqueAccounts / numAccounts
+    * minTableEfficiency: `uniqueAccounts / numAccounts`
-    * maxConcurrentRequests: max number of partitions that can be fetched concurrently.
+    * maxConcurrentRequests: Max number of partitions that can be fetched concurrently.
     * reloadDelay: `java.time.Duration` encoded delay between defensive fetching of all on-chain tables.
 * **query**: Per query related parameters.
     * numPartitions: The initial task of scoring tables will be divided into this many parallel window.